Luke's Notes

 The Bear blog platform has a discovery list.
 New posts on Bear get listed there as they appear and there is a ranked list of trending posts.
 The latter is decided mostly by the liking/upvoting of posts by readers.
 As an outsider, I enjoy looking at the discovery lists, more the new posts than the trending list.
 I wouldn't like it, however, if I was on Bear.
 It carries the temptation to monitor if your posts are upvoted, how often, and whether they get onto the trending list.

 It's a double-edged sword.
 On one hand, the discovery feature enables you to find others and them to find you.
 Consequently, it also potentially builds a bit of community.
 It allows you to feel liked.
 On the other, it could breed competitiveness and concern with your ranking and upvotes.
-For anyone who becomes trending there is another who doesn't.
-It feels like this replicates an aspect of social media many bloggers and their readers are trying to get away from.
+For anyone who becomes trending, there is another who doesn't.
+It feels like this replicates an aspect of social media that many bloggers and their readers are trying to get away from.
 I'm happy to be an observer of the discovery feature rather than a participant in it.

 Beyond privacy